pivotal/docs-platform-automation/docs/concepts/secrets-handling.md

 params:
   VARS_FILES:
   # - Optional
-  # - Filepath to the Ops Manager vars yaml file
+  # - Filepath to the Tanzu Operations Manager vars yaml file
   # - The path is relative to root of the task build,
   #   so `vars` and `secrets` can be used.

   OPS_FILES:
   # - Optional
-  # - Filepath to the Ops Manager operations yaml files
+  # - Filepath to the Tanzu Operations Manager operations yaml files
   # - The path is relative to root of the task build

   ENV_FILE: env.yml